If we close everything, we are left with the evil – A bad outcome

 But the #dotcons came.
 They fenced in the wild garden.
 What we’re living through now is a digital version of the enclosure of the commons, a #neoliberal land grab dressed in Silicon Valley T-shirts.
 Just like in 16th-century England, they drew arbitrary lines around our #4opens shared land (data, conversation, culture), declared it private property, and shut the gates.
 And we, the people, got algorithmic slop in return.

-The comparison isn’t metaphor – it’s literal.
-Just as the landed gentry stole the commons to fuel the industrial revolution, the tech gentry stole our digital commons to feed surveillance capitalism.
+The comparison isn’t metaphor – it’s literal – just as the landed gentry stole the commons to fuel the industrial revolution, the tech gentry stole our digital commons to feed surveillance capitalism.
 They did it through legalese, marketing BS, and brute force.
-We were left outside the firewalls, told to be thankful for “free” services while they harvested our metadata lives to sell back to us as advertisements and social control.
+We were left outside the firewalls, told to be thankful for “free” services while they harvested our metadata to sell back consumerism as advertisements and social control.

-The #techbros didn’t invent this theft.
-They just updated the tools, the same ideological mess that displaced peasants from their land now displaces communities from their networks and platforms, kills independent sites, closes APIs, and locks away archives behind paywalls.
+The #techbros didn’t invent this theft, they just updated the tools, the same ideological mess that displaced peasants from their land now displaces communities from their networks and platforms, kills independent sites, closes APIs, and locking away archives behind paywalls.
 Twitter’s 2023 shutdown of free API access?
 A textbook enclosure.
 Hundreds of # fashionista grassroots tools and bots vanished overnight, #Techshit at its most brazen.

 And then there’s #RSS – the veins of the old web.
 Stabbed slowly.
 First by Facebook, then by Google.
 For the #fashernistas, the blade fell hardest in 2013 with the death of Google Reader, a quiet coup that pushed most of us into the fenced-off gardens of algorithmic consumption we live so much of our lives in today.
 The commons didn’t vanish; it was actively destroyed, under the smog of monetization, “engagement,” and corporate “safety.”

-This isn’t #progress, it’s theft.
-The same kind that wears the mask of legitimacy because lawyers and lobbyists made it look neat on paper.
+It is good to see this in a simple way, this isn’t #progress, it’s theft, the kind that wears the mask of legitimacy because lawyers and lobbyists made it look neat on paper.
 The reality is old, it’s a #classwar fought with code instead of clubs, and it’s won because we stopped remembering what common “land” even looked like.

 The #geekproblem here is fatal, in both the grassroots and the #dotcons, too many technologists are blind to the politics in their code.
-In the #mainstreaming, they build better tools for corporations that destroy the commons.
-Over and over again.
+In the #mainstreaming, they build better tools for corporations that destroy the commons, over and over again.
 The solution?
 For the grassroots coders, compost the #techshit, seed something else, and reclaim what was always ours.
-As when we lift the lid, the #dotcons mess our unthinking #fashernistras, #NGO geeks call the internet is simply a thin veneer on top of what is actually ours, the #openweb
+As when we lift the lid on the #dotcons mess our unthinking #fashernistras, #NGO geeks call the internet, it is simply a thin veneer on top of what is actually ours, the #openweb

 Let’s stop being polite about this.
 The #closedweb is a crime scene.
-The platforms we rely on are bonfires of common culture, feeding the engines of the next wave of control.
-If we don’t remember how we got here, we can’t get out.
+The #dotcons platforms we rely on are bonfires of common culture, feeding the engines of the next wave of control.
+If we don’t remember how we got here, we can’t step out of this mess.
 It’s time to say it plain: The privatized web is a #deathcult, and only a #4opens reboot can bring life back.

 An article: https://johl.io/blog/enclosures-and-the-open-web